jasiino/resource-map-how-to/README.md

 # resource-maphowto
 Resource-map how-to instructions
-# How-To Create Your Own Geo-Locator App
+# How To Create Your Own Geo-Locator App
 Here are the steps to create your own geo-locator website application:
 **<p> 1.
 Head to https://github.com/ and create your own account.**
 **<p> 2.
 Once you've created an account, go to https://github.com/SuffolkLITLab/resource-map.**